iiab/iiab/roles/transmission/README.rst

   stats.json
   torrents/

-These are further explained in https://github.com/transmission/transmission/wiki/Configuration-Files (to correspond with the above path, apt package transmission-daemon sets user debian-transmission's home directory to /var/lib/transmission-daemon in /etc/passwd).
+These are further explained in https://github.com/transmission/transmission/wiki/Configuration-Files (to align with the above, apt package transmission-daemon sets user debian-transmission's home directory to ``/var/lib/transmission-daemon`` in /etc/passwd).